cyverse/atmosphere-guides/src/openstack_troubleshooting_guide/openstack_troubleshooting_guide.md

 These instructions were tested using the `spicy` client included with the `spice-client-gtk` APT package.
 With SSH port forwarding, you can point your local SPICE client to localhost on port 5901; the connection will be forwarded to 172.29.236.147:5900 on the compute host.
 A graphical console session should be obtained which accepts keyboard input, ctrl+alt+del, etc.

-## How to Inspect the Filesystem of a Running Instance with Broken Networking
+## Inspect the Filesystem of a Running Instance with Broken Networking

 To inspect filesystem of an instance that will not accept SSH connections or a console session, you can create a snapshot (image) of that instance, convert that image to a volume, and then attach that volume to another instance.